 Staying more than 3 months: You'll need a residence permit.
 Your permit must be entered in your passport before your arrival in Sweden.

 How to apply for the residence permit: You may apply for a residence permit at the nearest Swedish embassy or consulate in your country.
 To obtain a residence permit for studies at a Folk High School in Sweden, you must show that you:

 - have been accepted to a full-time course at a Folk High School

 - can support yourself for the entirety of the planned period of study.
 From January 1 2019, that amount is set to a minimum of SEK 8 370 per month (source: the Swedish Migration Agency).

 Normally, the permit will be granted for one year at a time.
 Please note that a residence permit for study purposes is time-limited.
 Even if the period spent in the country has extended several years, this does not normally lead to a permanent residency in Sweden.
 For more information about rules for visiting students, see the Swedish Migration Agency.

 5. How do I finance my studies?

 Visiting students must be able to support themselves, either with scholarships grants or loans from their home country or by means of personal funds.
-At present, the Swedish Migration Board requires a sum of 7 300 SEK per month (fact checked january 2012).
+Check the Swedish Migration Agency website for the current minimum amount.